PacketLab/packetlab.github.io/docs/imc_demo.md

 3. cd into the unzipped directory.
 You can then run the commands described at [Running Sample Measurements on External PacketLab Endpoints](#running-sample-measurements-on-external-packetlab-endpoints) as well (note you will need to change the `-c` option argument to give `-c xpmgr.proxy.conf` and do `./pktxpmgr` instead)!

 > Note the special bundle is for temporary use only due to endpoint-side resource limits.
-For attendees that would like to use PacketLab in a more permanent manner, we recommend they follow the [Installation Tutorial](/tutorial/installation) to set up the full PacketLab software package.
+For attendees who would like to use PacketLab in a more permanent manner, we recommend they follow the [Installation Tutorial](/tutorial/installation) to set up the full PacketLab software package.

 > Note for MacOS users: when running our binaries, a warning may be given on *the developer cannot be verified*.
 To fix this, you can go to **System Preferences->Security & Privacy->Allow Anyway** to allow execution of our binaries.